We’re looking for a crew of passionate literacy champions to help increase literacy in Chicago.

 MEMBERSHIP & OUTREACH

 This intern supports the Membership Manager with member prospect research, data collection, and daily administrative tasks.
-The CLA has a membership base of over 90+ literacy organizations, and almost 500 community members.
+The CLA has a membership base of over 100+ literacy organizations and more than 600 community members.
 The membership intern will be an integral part of the membership enrollment process and will get hands-on experience working with Salesforce and data entry.
 This position will also play a vital role in collecting, inputting, and sharing out data for the CLA member’s program database, Literaseek.
 This internship is particularly relevant for students with a strong research background and detail-oriented work skills.
 Proficiency with Microsoft Office, Google Drive (Docs, Sheets), and WordPress is preferred.
 There will also be opportunities to craft your own semester-long concentration projects based on your interest.

 This intern supports the Operations Director with a variety of IT related projects at our exceptionally fun, non-traditional, shared workspace environment.
 An ideal candidate will have a strong interest in helping support and educate others who are less technically inclined.
 Creative, service-minded individuals who enjoy meeting new people and helping them with simple to moderate software needs will fit in quite well.
 Everyday support needs could include helping users gain access to wifi, assisting guests with printing, updating meeting room workstations, managing our wireless network and supporting internal team needs.
 Candidates should be pursuing a minor or major in information technology or be CompTIA A+ certified.
 Proficiency in Apple OS X is a plus.
 There will also be opportunities to craft your own semester-long concentration projects based on your interests.